University-of-Manitoba-Computer-Science/tools-n-techniques/topic05/topic-2.md

 An aside *within an aside*?
 Is that even legal?

-Bash and tcsh are not the only shell programs.
+`bash` and `tcsh` are not the only shell programs.
 There are [many shell programs].
 We're unfortunately not going to spend time talking about shells.
 Most people don't even think about shells and just use the one that starts automatically when the terminal opens or when they connect to a remote computer.

 When you take the time to try out different shells, though, it's a similar choice to choosing a text editor.